School Mental Health Program (SMHP)

 Cognitive behavioral strategies for use by school support staff with students presenting with anxiety, depression, disruptive behaviors, and trauma.

-for groups of 15 or more educators and school staff.
+REACH offers customized training for groups of 15 or more.

 School Mental Health Training Questions Answered